September 15, 2025

 Updating internal compliance policies

-Important: informative content.
-Does not constitute an offer of securities, exchange services, or payment.
-Past yields do not guarantee future results.
-Azify operates directly or through duly authorized partners, according to the scope.
-Assess risks, accounting, and tax impacts with your advisors.
+Important: informational content.
+It does not constitute an offer of securities, currency exchange, or payment services.
+Past profitability does not guarantee future results.
+Azify operates directly or through duly authorized partners, as per the scope.
+Evaluate risks, accounting, and tax impacts with your advisors.

 What are the practical cases of BaaS application?

 The Banking as a Service is not just a theoretical concept: several companies already use this solution to accelerate financial products, optimize operations, and ensure regulatory compliance.
-Below, we present real examples of how startups, fintechs, and exchanges apply BaaS and LaaS in a practical and secure way.
+Below, we present real examples of how startups, fintechs, and exchanges practically and securely apply BaaS and LaaS.

 1. Payment Startup

-A payment startup can launch digital accounts and cards using BaaS, without needing to become a bank.
-The great advantage is that the company maintains its own user interface and experience, while all financial operations are conducted by an authorized partner, ensuring legal compliance.
-This model allows for rapid product launches, testing functionalities, and scaling the service without high investments in financial infrastructure.
+A payment startup can launch digital accounts and cards using BaaS without needing to become a bank.
+The significant difference is that the company maintains its own interface and user experience, while all financial operations are conducted by an authorized partner, ensuring legal compliance.
+This model allows for quick launching of new products, testing functionalities, and scaling the service without large investments in financial infrastructure.

 2. Credit Fintech

 Fintechs focused on loans can integrate BaaS and LaaS APIs to offer instant credit.
-With BaaS, the management of accounts and fiduciary transactions is automated, while LaaS provides immediate liquidity so that loans can be granted securely.
-The combination ensures operational agility, regulatory monitoring, and risk mitigation, allowing the fintech to focus efforts on credit analysis and customer experience.
+With BaaS, the management of accounts and fiduciary transactions is automated, while LaaS provides immediate liquidity for loans to be granted safely.
+This combination ensures operational agility, regulatory monitoring, and risk mitigation, allowing the fintech to focus on credit analysis and customer experience.

-Exchanges and OTC desks can benefit from LaaS to ensure immediate liquidity in cryptoasset transactions, while BaaS manages fiduciary movements, payments, and deposits.
-This model creates a hybrid structure, secure and scalable, in which the company can operate within clear regulatory limits, maintaining auditing, traceability, and compliance with the regulations set by Bacen, CVM, and LGPD.
+Exchanges and OTC desks can benefit from LaaS to ensure immediate liquidity in crypto asset transactions, while BaaS manages fiduciary movements, payments, and deposits.
+This model creates a hybrid structure, secure and scalable, in which the company can operate within clear regulatory limits, maintaining auditing, traceability, and compliance with the norms of Bacen, CVM, and LGPD.

 Practical Benefits of BaaS and LaaS